XsiaX/rsschool-cv/cv.md

 ### **Hello, i'm Anastasiia**

 My name is Anastasiia.
 I from Ukraine.
-I am a second-year student of Dnipro University of Tecnology, Faculty of Information Technology, Specialty Computer Science.
-I can describe myself as a detail-oriented and hardworking person.
+I am a third-year student of Dnipro University of Tecnology, Faculty of Information Technology, Specialty Computer Science.
+In addition, I am student of Reutlingen University (Germany) at the same specialty.I can describe myself as a detail-oriented and hardworking person.
 Also i have good communication and leadership skills.
 I can distribute work in a structured way and clearly plan a schedule.
 Ready to learn new techology and apply knowledge in practice.

 ## HARD SKILLS